Log-in/Sign-up

 Instructor Qualifications:

 Mark Kernion has been teaching chemistry professionally since 1986.
 He graduated from Penn State University with a B.S. degree in Ceramic Science and Engineering in 1981.
 While at Penn State he won the Xerox Research Award for the most outstanding thesis in Material Sciences in his senior year.
 Following the attainment of his degree, he worked for 4 years as a Research Engineer for Harbison-Walker Refractories Co. developing materials for use in high-temperature industrial applications.
 He was awarded three U.S. patents for his work.
 During that time, he took education classes at the University of Pittsburgh attaining his Pennsylvania teaching certificate in Chemistry and Physics.
 He earned his Master’s degree in 2001 at Duquesne University in Liberal Studies, focusing on the history of science.
 In 1986 he began his public school teaching career with the Mt.
 Lebanon School District located near Pittsburgh, PA.
 He began teaching A.P.
 Chemistry in the 1998-1999 school year.
 While teaching at Mt.
 Lebanon High School, he was honored with induction into the Cum Laude Society in 2006.
-The Cum Laude Society is analogous to the Phi Beta Kappa Society, but at the secondary level as opposed to the university level.
+The Cum Laude Society is analogous to the Phi Beta Kappa Society but at the secondary level as opposed to the university level.
 In 2007 he was given the Yale Educator Award which recognizes educators from around the world who have inspired and supported their students.
 He began teaching this online AP Chemistry course through PA Homeschoolers in 2019 after retiring from his public school job, having taught chemistry for 33 years, at the age of 60.
 He is the author of three books.
 One is Barron’s SAT Subject Test: Chemistry (a very popular test preparation book published by Barron’s Educational Series for the now-defunct SAT subject test in chemistry).
-The second is Chemistry the Easy Way (also published by Barron’s Educational Series) whose new 6th edition was released in July 2019.
+The second is Chemistry the Easy Way (also published by Barron’s Educational Series) whose 6th edition was released in July 2019.
 The third, and most recently published, is Barron's Science 360: Chemistry (September 2021).
 Finally, he is the twin brother of Jack Kernion, also an instructor through Pennsylvania Homeschoolers, teaching various levels of A.P.
 Physics.
 Homeschoolers taking both A.P.
 Chemistry and A.P.
 Physics in consecutive years will find a commonality in the approaches taken toward instruction that could provide an easy transition from one course to the next if both classes are in the future of any student.
 You could hear the Kernion brothers discuss science and the scientists who pioneered various concepts in their Chemistry and Physics podcast series at MyScience-Prep's website (www.myscience-prep.com/podcasts) or on most streaming services offering podcasts.

 Click here to read class reviews for this class (or post your own review)